-The City's Charter requires an annual audit of the Controller's records.
-These records, represented in the Comprehensive Annual Financial Report, have been audited by a consortium headed by the nationally recognized certified public accounting firm, KPMG LLP.
-The consortium headed by the nationally (representing a separate consortium known as Associated Asian CPA Firms), Lamorena and Chang CPAs, Yano and Associates, and Rodriguez, Perez, Delgado & Co.
+Comprehensive Annual Financial Report, have been audited by a consortium headed by the nationally recognized certified public accounting firm, KPMG LLP.
+The consortium also includes Calvin Louie CPA (representing a separate consortium known as Associated Asian CPA Firms), Lamorena and Chang CPAs, Yano and Associates, and Rodriguez, Perez, Delgado & Co.
 CPAs.
 The various enterprise funds, the Health Service System, the Employees' Retirement System, the San Francisco County Transportation Authority and the Redevelopment Agency have been separately audited.
-The Independent Auditors Report on our current financial statements is presented in the Financial Section.
+The Independent Auditors' Report on our current financial statements is presented in the Financial Section.
+The City's Charter requires an annual audit of the Controller's records.
+These records, represented in the